minio/docs/source/reference/minio-server/settings/core.rst

    - Parity Configuration
    - Workload Efficiency

-   MinIO provides the `Erasure Code Calculator <https://min.io/product/erasure-code-calculator?jmp=docs>`__ to provide a baseline of potential configurations for your deployments.
+   MinIO's default stripe selection algorithms are typically sufficient for the majority of workloads.

+   **Do not** change the stripe size setting unless directed to by MinIO engineering.
+   Changes to stripe size have significant impact to deployment functionality, availability, performance, and behavior and **cannot be reversed**.
    |subnet| users should log in and open an issue to discuss stripe size settings prior to implementing them in testing or production workloads.

-   MinIO's default stripe selection algorithms are typically sufficient for the majority of workloads.